 If you can prove in court that another party's negligence caused your injuries, you may be able to secure money damages to cover the significant costs of a TBI.
 Damages typically cover losses like:

 Past medical bills, including bills for emergency care, doctor's visits, surgeries, medications, and other treatments for your brain injury;

-- Future medical bills, including bills for ongoing doctor or hospital care and bills for physical therapy, occupational therapy, and other forms of therapy or rehabilitation;
+Future medical bills, including bills for ongoing doctor or hospital care and bills for physical therapy, occupational therapy, and other forms of therapy or rehabilitation;

-- The value of wages and benefits lost when a brain injury leaves you unable to work; and
+The value of wages and benefits lost when a brain injury leaves you unable to work; and

-- Damages for pain and suffering related to the brain injury.
+Non-economic damages for pain and suffering related to the brain injury.

 If a traumatic brain injury results in death, the available damages depend on which type of wrongful death action is brought.
 However, between the two possible claims, damages are available for medical bills, funeral and burial expenses, pain and suffering, and the loss of value of life to the deceased person.